Same Sex Marriage (Prohibition) Act 2013: Domestic reaction

-International
+International reaction

 In February 2006, the United States State Department attacked the proposal.
 In March 2006, 16 international human rights groups signed a letter condemning the bill, calling it a violation of the freedoms of expression, association and assembly guaranteed by international law as well as by the African Charter on Human and Peoples' Rights and a barrier to the struggle against the spread of HIV/AIDS in Nigeria.
 Some sources claim that Nigeria has the world's third-highest population of persons with AIDS: 3.6 million Nigerians are infected with HIV.
 But the Nigerian governmental organisation in charge of control of HIV/AIDS cater specifically for homosexual patients through the Nigerian Diversities Network (NDN).
 NDN has a mission of working in partnership with all key stakeholders (including homosexual people) to significantly reduce the HIV/AIDS vulnerability.
 The NDN works closely with government departments through its offices in the national and state capitals.

-MassResistance praised the passing of the Nigerian Bill by stating Nigeria is “taking bold steps to fight back” against attempts “to subvert public morality”.

 Legislation in 2014

 Despite international pressure, the Same Sex Marriage (Prohibition) Act 2013 was signed by President Goodluck Jonathan and dated January 7, 2014.
 US Secretary of State John Kerry said the United States is "deeply concerned" by a law that "dangerously restricts freedom of assembly, association, and expression for all Nigerians."
 Former coloniser Britain said, "The U.K. opposes any form of discrimination on the grounds of sexual orientation."
 Two months later, the ban on gay marriage in the United Kingdom was lifted.

 The Nigerian law already had provisions making homosexual sex illegal.
 The 2013 Act adds to this, "A person who registers, operates or participates in gay clubs, societies or organizations, or directly or indirectly makes public show of same-sex amorous relationship in Nigeria commits an offense and is liable on conviction to a term of 10 years."
 The bill is widely supported in Nigeria.
 In a survey of the U.S. Pew Research Center in 2013, 98 percent of the Nigerian respondents said society should not accept homosexuality.

+MassResistance and other American anti-LGBTQ organizations supported the passing of the bill.

+Impact

+Since the enactment of the law in 2014, LGBTQ individuals have faced intensified harassment, violence, and social exclusion.
+Blackmailers, neighbors, and law enforcement officers exploit the law to target LGBTQ people, often using social media to entrap victims (see kito).
+Arrests and public humiliation are common, and many individuals fear seeking medical care or reporting crimes.
+Activists and rights groups have reported that the SSMPA has emboldened vigilantes and fostered a climate of impunity for anti-LGBTQ violence.